 Additionally, Nick has created and taught an innovative world religions program emphasizing critical thinking through studying foundational beliefs and practices of the world’s major religious traditions.
-His doctoral work in Asian Studies as well as his experience leading cultural and educational tours for children and adults to destinations including Bhutan, Mongolia, Nepal, Thailand, and Tibet bring a rich layer of experience to THS’s commitment to cultivate students with a global perspective.
+His doctoral work in Asian Studies, as well as his experience leading cultural and educational tours for children and adults to destinations including Bhutan, Mongolia, Nepal, Thailand, and Tibet, bring a rich layer of experience to THS’s commitment to cultivating students with a global perspective.

 TANYA BRUNO, Director of Development, joined THS in 2013 and brings more than 10 years of experience in business development and human resources to her role.
 She brings enthusiasm, professionalism and warmth, and a mindset of service and advocacy to her work with The Healdsburg School and the broader Community.

 Tanya holds a Bachelor of Science in Business Management from Sonoma State University.
 She is also the Association Manager for a local human resources education and networking nonprofit.
 Prior to working at The Healdsburg School, Tanya worked as a Human Resources Manager where she created the human resources department and lead the transition of a company culture change resulting in the award of “North Bays Best Places to Work.”
 Outside the office, Tanya is on the board for the Active 20-30 Healdsburg Club #205 which is a non-profit that raises money for underprivileged youth in our local community.
 In her spare time, she enjoys outdoor activities, DIY projects, and spending time with her husband and twin daughters.